mau5atron/job-scraper/README.md

 For example:
 url = "https://miami.craigslist.org/search/sof" - the end of the url "sof" can be changed to represent a different search.

 If I wanted to scrape all the jobs available in systems/networking I would go to that page on craigslist and take note of the letters in the url following search/xxx.
-In the case of wanting to scrape the systems/networking
+In the case of wanting to scrape the systems/networking I would simply look at the ending search characters and input them in the "server.rb" file url variable.
 ```